Khamies/khamies/README.md

 ---

-✨ Always open to collaborations on **AI research, applied ML systems, and industrial automation**.
+Feel free to drop me a message, always open to collaborations!